 Each type has its pros and cons as well as varying strategies.
-People who know how to run AdWords campaigns may struggle with Facebook ads and vice versa because of these differences.
+People who know how to run Google Ads campaigns may struggle with Facebook ads and vice versa because of these differences.

 We’ll explore these various kinds of Internet ads in this article.

 Traditional advertising primarily uses interruption as a means of getting new customers.
 It shoots for broad demographics like millennial women who like fashion who may or may not even be in your area.